Trump orders military blockade of the Persian Gulf

 Iran controls

-Most shipping traffic has been stopped in the internationally important waterway by Iran, but some ships have been allowed to pass after probable agreements with Tehran.
+Most shipping traffic has been stopped in the internationally important waterway by Iran, but some ships have been allowed to pass after apparent agreements with Tehran.

 Blasted to hell

-Trump's statement on Sunday afternoon local time, which was Sunday morning in the US, comes after peace talks in Islamabad between high-ranking representatives from Iran and the United States, under Pakistani mediation, collapsed overnight.
+Trump's statement on Sunday afternoon, morning U.S. time, comes after peace talks in Islamabad between high-ranking representatives from Iran and the United States, under Pakistani mediation, collapsed overnight.
 The president writes in his post that he has received a full account of the failed meeting from the American leader of the delegation, Vice President J D Vance.

 Trump ended his post on Truth Social with a blatant warning to Tehran: